-- Ensure the clear marking of features and facilities that are to be preserved.
+- Verify the clear marking of features and facilities that are to be preserved.

 - Review and verify the contractor’s submitted list of existing irrigation system deficiencies.
 For more information, refer to Section 20-10.02C(2), “Check and Test Existing Irrigation Systems,” of the Standard Specifications.

 - When the contract requires trench excavation, obtain from the contractor a detailed plan showing the design of shoring, bracing, sloping, or other provisions for worker safety.
 Check that either that a licensed civil or structural engineer signs the plan or that it conforms to the shoring system standards established by the Construction Safety Orders (CSOs) of the Department of Industrial Relations, Division of Occupational Safety and Health (Cal/OSHA).